wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 summary: Learn how to set up your application to send metrics, histograms, and trace data to Wavefront.
 ---

-You instrument your application so that trace data from different parts of the stack can become visible to Wavefront.
+You instrument your application so that trace data from different parts of the stack can be sent to Wavefront.
 Instrumentation enables you to trace a request flow from end to end across multiple distributed services, guided by key metrics from your application.
-By visualizing a request as a trace that consists of a hierarchy of spans, you can pinpoint where the request is spending most of its time, and discover where it might be failing.
+After instrumentation, you can use our tracing UI to visualize a request as a trace that consists of a hierarchy of spans.
+This visualization helps you pinpoint where the request is spending most of its time, and discover where it might be failing.

 You instrument each microservice in your application with one or more Wavefront observability SDKs.
 You choose these SDKs based on:
 * The frameworks (components) you use in the microservice -- for example, Java Dropwizard Jersey